3.6.1 Observed impacts

-According to the IPCC's most recent assessment of climate change (the 4th Assessment Report, 2007), observed changes that are thought to be due to climate change include:
+According to the IPCC's 4th Assessment Report (2007), observed changes that are thought to be due to climate change include:

 - Decreases in snow and ice extent